apiwatdev/apiwatdev/README.md

 # 📚 My Github Profile

-👋 Hi, I'm @apiwatdev.
+👋 สวัสดีครับ(Hi), I'm @apiwatdev.
 Welcome to my Github profile!
-I'm a full-stack developer with a passion for building robust and efficient applications.
+I'm a full-stack developer from Thailand with a passion for building robust and efficient applications.
 Here are a few more things about me:

 - 👀 I'm interested in all aspects of full-stack development, from designing user interfaces to implementing server-side logic and managing databases.
 I enjoy working on projects that challenge me and allow me to expand my skills.
 - 🌱 Currently, I'm focused on learning and expanding my knowledge in various areas, including security, Angular, Node.js, Java Spring Boot, Terraform, and AWS.